ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 The native way to manage migrations with SQLAlchemy is to use the [Alembic](https://alembic.sqlalchemy.org/en/latest/) migration tool.
 Alembic can [automatically generate](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#auto-generating-migrations) migration scripts from the difference between the current state of the database and the desired state of the application.

+A downside of this approach is that in order for it to work, a pre-existing database with the current version of the schema must be connected to.
+In many production environments, databases should generally not be reachable from developer workstations, which means this comparison is normally done against a local copy of the database which may have undergone some changes that aren't reflected in the existing migrations.
+In addition, Alembic auto-generation is [fails to detect many kinds of changes](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) and cannot be relied upon to generate production-ready migration scripts without routine manual intervention.

+Atlas, on the other hand, can automatically plan database schema migrations for developers using SQLAlchemy without requiring a connection to such a database and can detect almost any kind of schema change.
+Atlas plans migrations by calculating the diff between the _current_ state of the database, and its _desired_ state.

 In the context of versioned migrations, the current state can be thought of as the database schema that would have been created by applying all previous migration scripts.

-However, Alembic auto generation is [not always accurate](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) and cannot be relied upon to generate production-ready migration scripts without manual intervention.

-Atlas can automatically plan database schema migrations for developers using SQLAlchemy.

 The desired schema of your application can be provided to Atlas via an [External Schema Datasource](/atlas-schema/projects#data-source-external_schema), which is any program that can output a SQL schema definition to stdout.